techadyyy/techadyyy/README.md

 - 👋 Hi, I’m @techadyyy
 - 👀 I’m interested in AWS, Project Management
-- 💞️ I’m looking to collaborate on FIGMA, AWS ,Project as per requirements
+- 💞️ I’m looking to collaborate on AWS ,Project as per requirements
 - 📫 How to reach me E-mail- aditya.padalkar1312@gmail.com

 <!---